naghiaei/mixture-bayesian/index.md

 # Bayesian Preference Estimation with Inconsistent Feedback

-This repository contains code and results for the paper "Bayesian Preference Estimation with Inconsistent Feedback," submitted to the journal of Mathematical Psychology.
+This website contains access to data, code, and results for the paper "Bayesian Preference Estimation with Inconsistent Feedback," submitted to the journal of Mathematical Psychology.

 ## Datasets